teuk/mediabot_v3/README.md

 # mediabot_v3

   Mediabotv3 is a perl Net::Async::IRC bot
-  It is still a beta version and has been tested on Undernet ircu server and Freenode.
+  It is still a beta version and has been tested on Undernet ircu server and Libera.

 WHAT IS MEDIABOT?